-When shipping to another country, duties and taxes may apply to your shipment.
-The recipient of the shipment is generally responsible for paying any duties or taxes.
-However, there may be instances where you as the merchant will want to cover the cost of duties and taxes.
+When shipping to another country, duties, and taxes may apply to your shipment.
+The shipment recipient is generally responsible for paying any duties or taxes.
+However, there may be instances where you, as the merchant, will want to cover the cost of duties and taxes.

 There are a few things to know about DDP:

 The merchant is responsible for all the costs associated with shipping.

 Not all carriers provide this option, but many do.